-No suit, prosecution or other legal proceedings shall lie against the Central or State Government or the Central or State Commission or any officer of Central or State Government or any Members, officer or other employees of the Central or State Commission for anything which is in good faith done or intended to be done under this Act or the rules or regulations made thereunder."
+No suit, prosecution or other legal proceedings shall lie against the Central or State Government or the Central or State Commission or any officer of Central or State Government or any Members, officer or other employees of the Central or State Commission for anything which is in good faith done or intended to be done under this Act or the rules or regulations made there under."

-It is evidently clear that the protection is available for anything which is in good faith done or intended to be done under ERC Act, 1998 or the rules or regulations made thereunder.
-It cannot be said in favour of the respondents that they were acting in good faith while contravening the directions issued by the Commission under the ERC Act, rules or regulations made thereunder.
+It is evidently clear that the protection is available for anything which is in good faith done or intended to be done under ERC Act, 1998 or the rules or regulations made there under.
+It cannot be said in favour of the respondents that they were acting in good faith while contravening the directions issued by the Commission under the ERC Act, rules or regulations made there under.
 In any case the protection is available to only such Government officers who are acting or intend to act under ERC Act, 1998.
 Respondents/objectors have the protection under Section 82 of Electricity (Supply) Act, 1948 but for anything which is in good faith done or intended to be done under E (S) Act, 1948.
-Can the immunity be claimed for acts done not in good faith?
-The respondents certainly cannot claim protection for acts not done in good faith under E (S) Act, 1948 anyway.
+Can the immunity be claimed for acts done not in good faith under E (S) Act, 1948 anyway.